maarten-pennings/Lego-Mindstorms/ms4/faq.md

 It seems identical, and it has support for the force sensor, which is missing in the Mindstorms app.

 This "app" is what is normally known as an IDE (integrated development environment).
-It is an editor, compiler, uploader, debugger and help system in one.
+It is an editor, compiler, up-loader, debugger and help system in one.
 But LEGO calls it "the app".

 I have the feeling that the app updates itself, because sometimes the version number in the titlebar changes.